Will I receive any confirmation after making an application online?

 RMB equity products are a new type of investment product in Hong Kong.
 Regular trading or an active secondary market may not develop in these products.
 Therefore you may not be able to sell your investments in the RMB equity products on a timely basis, or you may have to sell them at a deep discount to their value in order to find a buyer.

-If you are a non-mainland PRC investor who holds a local currency other than RMB, you will be exposed to currency risk if you invest in RMB equity products.
+If you are a non-mainland China investor who holds a local currency other than RMB, you will be exposed to currency risk if you invest in RMB equity products.
 You will incur currency conversion costs, being the spread between buying and selling RMB, when you convert between your local currency and RMB during the purchase and sale of an RMB equity product.

 Exchange rate risk